rasenior/SolarCalc/README.md

 # SolarCalc

-Adaptation of NOAA solar calculations for Excel (https://www.esrl.noaa.gov/gmd/grad/solcalc/calcdetails.html).
-Estimates time of sunrise and sunset based on location and date.
+Implementation of NOAA solar calculations  (https://www.esrl.noaa.gov/gmd/grad/solcalc/calcdetails.html) in R. Estimates time of sunrise and sunset based on location and date.

-Currently time is returned as minutes of the day.
-This can be converted to a more conventional time format using the function `mins2time` in https://github.com/rasenior/ConvertDateTime.
+Note that there may be very slight differences in timings (~ 1 minute) compared to those returned in the NOAA Excel spreadsheet.
+This is because NOAA incorporate time in their calculation of Julian day, whereas this package uses only the date and the time zone.